observablehq/framework/examples/data-loaders/docs/exe.md

 ## TXT

-The data loader below `raven.txt.exe` specifies the Julia language interpreter using the shebang (`#!/usr/bin/env julia`).
+The data loader below specifies the Julia language interpreter using the shebang (`#!/usr/bin/env julia`).
 Text of Edgar Allen Poe's _The Raven_ is accessed from [Project Gutenberg](https://www.gutenberg.org/cache/epub/1065/pg1065.txt).
 The text is parsed and single paragraph (specified by number) is returned as text.

 Create a file in your project source root with the .txt.exe double extension (for example, `docs/data/my-chart.txt.exe`).
 Remember to make the script executable, for example using: